stephanschloegl/WebWOZ/README.txt

 - Multi-platform support
 - Iteratively developed and improved by looking at the task of the wizard and its challenges

-Please check out the project website at http://www.webwoz.com for further information!

  - - - - - - - - - - - - - - -
 | R E Q U I R E M E N T S :   |